 All of the philosophers and all of the church

-Couldn’t convince this egg life wasn’t a turd
+Couldn’t convince this egg life wasn’t one big turd

 In 1648 Parliament and the King were at it again, but this time it was a full-blown civil war.
-And like any great street fight between rival gangs, they had cool nicknames.
+And like any great street fight, everybody had cool nicknames.

 Parliamentarians = Rounders